ManOnFire40/The_Vigilant_Eye/README.md

 ## 🛡️ The Vigilant Eye (In Development)

 **The Vigilant Eye** is a powerful desktop application designed for SOC (Security Operations Center) analysts to swiftly investigate and correlate IP-related threat intelligence.
-It integrates with top threat intelligence platforms including **VirusTotal**, **AbuseIPDB**, and **IPinfo** to provide real-time enrichment and contextual data for IP addresses.
+It integrates with top threat intelligence platforms including **VirusTotal**, **AbuseIPDB**, and **IPinfo** to provide real-time enrichment and contextual data for IP addresses and IOC.

 ---